Certified Scrum Trainer®

 • Provide and/or deliver a charitable outreach educational event.

-• 3B: A CST is continually collaborating with other CSTs, CECs, CTCs, and/or globally recognized agilists; and, is able to describe how that collaboration impacts both the CST and others.
-This is evidenced by at least two different visible contributions of the following Guides community engagement actions within a two-year period:
+• 3B: A CST is continually collaborating with other agilists; and, is able to describe how that collaboration impacts both the CST and others.
+This is evidenced by at least two different visible contributions of community engagement within a two-year period.
+For example:

 • Serve as a volunteer or in an elected position for an organization pertaining to Scrum or agile (uncompensated).